kfreeze/ebics-java-client/README.md

 EBICS Java Client
 =====

+## Changes to the original:

+- Took some inspiration and code from: [ebics-java-web-client](https://github.com/spaced/ebics-web-client/tree/master)

+- Updated to EBICS 3.0 (H005)
+- Dependency Updates and Java 21
+- Added [pain.008.001.08.xsd](src/main/xsd/pain.008.001.08.xsd) and a DocumentBuilder for it, mainly used for SDD
+- Added german error translations
+- Code Cleanup, refactoring and fixed some sonar issues
+- Updated to Version 1.3

 This library allows to interact with banks using the EBICS (Electronic Banking Internet Communication Standard)

 You can use the `EbicsClient` as command line tool or use it from your Java application.